Triple step: Dance

 The tri-ple part may be danced evenly, e.g., two eighth notes or unevenly (on swung notes), e.g., the first part taking up 2/3s of a beat and the second part 1/3, or the first part taking up 3/4 of the beat and the 2nd part 1/4.
-The pattern may also be syncopated so that the first step is shorter than the second giving a feeling of Tri-ple-step, instead of Tri-ple-step.
+The pattern may also be syncopated so that the first step is shorter than the second.

+Arará dances

+Arará dances, characterized by emphasized triple metre and distinctive shoulder movements are deeply rooted in the cultural traditions of the Arará nation (Arará Nación), an ethnic group in Cuba, originating from the Yoruba-speaking regions of West Africa.